History of British Architecture

 Indicative Programme (subject to alteration if necessary)

 Week 1 is at Imperial College.
-All other weeks are off site visits.
-Sessions run Tuesdays 6.30-8.30pm
+All other weeks are off-site visits.
+Sessions run Wednesdays 6.30-8.30pm

 - Introduction - the Earliest English Architecture